rjoleary/cs444-joos-compiler/docs/report2.md

 ### AST Types

-The types for our AST are messy and a little convoluted.
-The reasons
+The types for our AST were hard to define for the following reasons:
-are:

-1. Haskell does not allow some type operations that would have made our types simpler
+1. Haskell does not allow some type operations that would have made our types simpler.
-2. We are trying to take advantage of type checking as much as we can, even if our types become somewhat cumbersome
+2. We are trying to take advantage of type checking (and pattern matching!) as much as we can, even if our types become somewhat cumbersome.

 The types are essentially: